secretstartups/handbook/team/structure/working-groups/index.html.md

 **Working Group Directly Responsible Individual**

 This is the **person ultimately responsible for the success of the Working Group**.
-Assembles the working group, identifies interdependencies, manages supporting individuals toward project success, and ensures that results and escalations are appropriately communicated.This person also plays the facilitator role.
+Assembles the working group, identifies interdependencies, manages supporting individuals toward project success, and ensures that results and escalations are appropriately communicated.
+This person also plays the facilitator role.
 A facilitator is responsible for running meetings and supporting the operational efficiency and success of a working group.

 * Makes sure that team objectives and success measurement is known and understood by team members and key stakeholders.
 * Identifies interdependencies and risks to then ensure that team members are proactively aligning with others and prioritizing necessary risk mitigations.